StatisticalReinforcementLearningLab/oralytics_algorithm_design/README.md

 5. Running `python3 dev_scripts/sim_env_v3/app_opening_prob_calculation.py` will take in Oralytics pilot data and calculate app opening probabilites for each participant in the pilot study.
 This value was used to determine the population-level app opening probability we imputed in the V2 test bed.

 ### Running Experiments
+Experiments can be run sequentially one at a time or in parallel.

 To run experiments:
 1. Fill in the read and write path in [read_write_info.py](https://github.com/StatisticalReinforcementLearningLab/oralytics_algorithm_design/blob/main/src/read_write_info.py).
 This specifies what path to read data from and what path to write results to.
 2. In [run.py](https://github.com/StatisticalReinforcementLearningLab/oralytics_algorithm_design/blob/main/src/run.py), specify experiments parameters as instructed in the file.
 Example: specify the simulation environment variants and algorithm candidate properties.
 You must modify the `JOB_TYPE` field to specify what job to run.
 In addition, you must modify the `DRYRUN` field to specify running jobs in parallel or sequentially. `DRYRUN = True` runs jobs one after the other (this is a good practice to test out new code initially).
 Switch to `DRYRUN = False` to run experiments in parallel.